 Afterward, one of them came out to take me back to take my blood pressure and weigh me, which is their sop.
 I always weigh either two pounds heavier at that clinic than I do at the UK gynecology clinic, or I weigh two pounds less.
 That day, I weighed two pounds less.
 My blood pressure – surprise! surprise! – was 135/98. omg I almost had another complete cow.
 I wanted so bad just to throw myself on the floor and scream, “See what you people do to me!?”
 Preston told me when we got home and laid down that I’d been shaking, that he’d not seen me shaking like that in years – nor had he seen me that upset in a very long time (I told him he should go to therapy with me more often!).

 I finally got back to see my therapist, and took Preston with me, and we all just collapsed onto chairs and took long deep breaths and huffed out.
 We had a great session, like we always do.
-She was concerned about my blood pressure being so low after surgery and knocked my Propanolol back from four times a day to two.
+She was concerned about my blood pressure being so low after surgery with Dr. Scheinberg vaginal rejuvenation surgeon and knocked my Propanolol back from four times a day to two.
 I see her again in November.
 If I go back.
 I’ve still not made up my mind.

 So that was my week last week.
 Yesterday, I was so exhausted I spent most of the day in bed reading.